isabella232/solutions-geoevent-java/solutions-geoevent/adapters/geomessage-adapter/README.md

 * Install the adapter
     * Browse to `solutions-geoevent-java/solutions-geoevent/adapters/geomessage-adapter/target` (this directory is created when you execute mvn install).
-    * Copy the geomessage-adapter-{version}.jar file and paste it into the deploy directory on your GeoEvent server (<GEP install location>\deploy\ -- default location is C:\Program Files\ArcGIS\Server\GeoEventProcessor\deploy)
+    * Copy the geomessage-adapter-{version}.jar file and paste it into the deploy folder in the GeoEvent Processor install directory ([GeoEvent Processor install location]\deploy\ -- default location is C:\Program Files\ArcGIS\Server\GeoEventProcessor\deploy).
-* Check the existing geoevent definitions
+* Check for existing GeoEvent Definitions.
-    *  Open the GeoEvent Processor Manager web application.
+    *  Open GeoEvent Processor Manager.
-    *  Navigate to ‘Site’ > ‘GeoEvent Processor’ > ‘GeoEvent Definitions’
+    *  Navigate to ‘Site’ > ‘GeoEvent Processor’ > ‘GeoEvent Definitions’.
-    *  Confirm that the following GEP geoevent definitions are available
+    *  Confirm the following GeoEvent Definitions are available.

 ![Image of geoeventdefinition](doc/geoeventdefinitions.png)

-* If these definitions are not available, do the following to install these definitions
+* If these GeoEvent Definitions are not available, do the following to create these GeoEvent Definitions.
-    *  Navigate to ‘Site’ > ‘GeoEvent Processor’ > ‘Configuration Store’ and click ‘Import Configuration’
+    *  Navigate to ‘Site’ > ‘GeoEvent Processor’ > ‘Configuration Store’ and click ‘Import Configuration’.
     *  Browse to `solutions-geoevent-java\data\configurations` and locate the `GeoEventDefinitions-GeoMessageAdapter.xml` configuration file.
 This file is located [here](../../../data/configurations/GeoEventDefinitions-GeoMessageAdapter.xml).
-    *  On the GeoEvent Processor’s Import Configuration panel, click Import.
+    *  On the Import Configuration dialog, click Import.

 ## Testing